zenith378/Y-DiMuonResonances/README.md

 - fitting them with customizable parameters;
 -  plotting the differential cross section in $p_T$.

-This functionalities are built in order to recreate similar plots of the article  [Measurements of the Υ(1S), Υ(2S), and Υ(3S) differential cross sections in pp collisions at √s = 7 TeV](https://arxiv.org/pdf/1501.07750.pdf) by the CMS collaborations, even if the data set are not the same.
+This functionalities are built in order to recreate similar plots of the article  [Measurements of the Υ(1S), Υ(2S), and Υ(3S) differential cross sections in pp collisions at √s = 7 TeV](https://arxiv.org/pdf/1501.07750.pdf) by the CMS collaboration, even if the data set are not the same.

+# Requirements

+- CMake 3.5
+- CERN ROOT 6.26
 # A simple example usage
 The whole project is built with CMake, so the first thing we want to do is to create a build directory where the makefiles and executables are going to be.
 This is simply done by typing in the terminal:
 ```